Notes on the Geography of Northern India: Old Delhi (Shahjahanabad)

 Could get something to eat, though.

 From above, Old Delhi doesn't look old at all--merely congested.
-It's a long way from what Bernier saw in 1663, when, away from the main streets of the old city, most of the buildings were thatched mud huts, periodically swept away by fire.
+When Bernier came by, in 1663, most of the buildings away from the main streets were thatched mud huts, periodically swept away by fire.
 An easier-to-overlook change is the loss of open space, because Old City housing as recently at 1960 was built around private courtyards that occupied about a quarter of all the space within the walls.
 It's hard to say how many of these old courtyards survive, but from this perch atop one of the Jami Masjid minarets the answer is "not many," unless you count rooftops.

 Another view from the mosque.
 It's clear that a lot of the Old City isn't old at all.